 Though this description is short and simple, it conceals a circular, barely visible complexity.
 The soil carbon sponge is both cause and effect of the kind of water and carbon cycling that supports basic human needs such as quality and quantity of human food and fiber, breathable air, drinkable water, biodiversity, and climate regulation.

 Weather extremes, soil degradation, and climate change have focused broad attention on soil, on carbon, and on water cycling.
 But the complexity and circularity is challenging.
 The most powerful planetary force--coupled carbon and water cycling, the circle of life, the soil carbon sponge--remains camouflaged behind a mixture of disconnected facts, problems, and assumptions.
-As Walter observed, the elephant is not even in the room.
+As Walter observed, the elephant is not even visible, or in the room.
 Here's why:

 1. Reactive orientation.
 Our human default is to react against what we fear or don't want.
 We are quick with blame, labels, and judgment of good or bad.
 We simplify our world to linear cause and effect.

-2. Vested interests.
+2. Vested interests, sunk costs.
 Many of our large economic sectors, both public and private, treat the symptoms of degraded soil: fertilizers, herbicides, pesticides, irrigation, crop insurance, flood control, repairing infrastructure after erosion and sedimentation, waterworks and water treatment, fire suppression, management of human disease and malnutrition, disaster mitigation and recovery, wildlife conservation, and even advocacy on climate and environmental issues entrenched in opposition to other vested interests.